logzio/logzio-helm/charts/logzio-apm-collector/README.md

 > Kubernetes APM Collection Agent is still In development

 This Helm chart deploys an agent, which leverages the OpenTelemetry Collector, that collects traces and span metrics from Kubernetes clusters and sends them to Logz.io.
-It also allows enabling Service graph metrics and supports adding Auto instrumentation to the cluster applications via Opentelemetry Operator.

 ## Prerequisites
 - Kubernetes 1.24+